 If you have what did your kids think it was all about before they really understood it?

 I hope this helps starts the conversation with your kids about money.
-I have always chatted to the kids about money, savings, and the fact that they will need to save once they start working.
+I have always chatted with the kids about money, savings, and the fact that they will need to save once they start working.

 The sooner you have the chat the better things will be, the kids will know more, be empowered and you never know might save a fortune to look after their parents.
 (You never know, right?)